alexQiSong/alexQiSong.github.io/_posts/2018-01-26-using-r-with-python.md

 CSK = importr('ChIPseeker')
 meth = importr('methods')

+'''
-# Enable interaction between Pandas DataFrame and R functions
+Enable interaction between Pandas DataFrame and R functions You can use it just like an R data frame.
+'''
 pandas2ri.activate()

 # Create txdb object from GFF file